 CX-enabled trust at the Department of Veterans Affairs

-This transformation was largely due to a cultural shift at the VA that focused on leading with trust.
+This transformation was largely due to a cultural shift at the VA that focussed on leading with trust.

-In 2015, the department launched a Veterans Experience Office, followed by its Veterans Signals (VSignals) program in 2017.26 The latter collects online feedback from veterans, eligible dependents, caregivers, and survivors after outpatient services.27
+In 2015, the department launched a Veterans Experience Office, followed by its Veterans Signals (VSignals) programme in 2017.26 The latter collects online feedback from veterans, eligible dependents, caregivers and survivors after outpatient services.27

-By demonstrating empathy while providing a quality experience to veterans, the program proved especially useful for identifying veterans in crisis.
-The VA intervened in 691 suicide and 343 homelessness crises, using tools based on artificial intelligence (AI) that analyze comments in real time and route concerns to local VA offices and crisis hotlines.30
+By demonstrating empathy while providing a quality experience to veterans, the programme proved especially useful for identifying veterans in crisis.
+The VA intervened in 691 suicide and 343 homelessness crises, using tools based on artificial intelligence (AI) that analyse comments in real time and route concerns to local VA offices and crisis hotlines.30

-Also, veterans’ most common pain points had nothing to do with health care itself.
+Also, veterans’ most common pain points had nothing to do with healthcare itself.
 Instead, they revolved around scheduling and rescheduling appointments, confusion over which part of the hospital to visit, and lack of facilities in waiting rooms.
-The program listened to this feedback and made many internal shifts, such as appointment scheduling changes, reorienting waiting rooms, and having volunteers greet and guide veterans when they enter a facility.
+The programme listened to this feedback and made many internal shifts, such as appointment scheduling changes, reorienting waiting rooms and having volunteers greet and guide veterans when they enter a facility.
 These simple tweaks went a long way in improving the patient experience while boosting overall capability.31

 The success at the VA provides important lessons for governments in building trust:

-The retailer-like archetype can be characterized as an organization that offers services, often for a fee, but does not operate in a competitive environment.
+The retailer-like archetype can be characterised as an organisation that offers services, often for a fee, but does not operate in a competitive environment.
 In short, it has a monopoly over the services provided.
-Citizens generally have a transactional relationship with such government organizations, but disruptions in service delivery can cause dissatisfaction and erode trust.
+Citizens generally have a transactional relationship with such government organisations, but disruptions in service delivery can cause dissatisfaction and erode trust.

 Overall, federal retailer-like agency scores present a similar profile to those of retailer agencies but run two to six points lower.
 The exception is the humanity score, which is a full six points lower at 14 (figure 9).32